northwesternmutual/regent/README.md

 ### Custom Predicates

 You can provide your own custom predicate functions.
-An object of predicate functions can be passed in when you call init.
+An object of predicate functions can be passed in when you call `init`.

 ```javascript
 const customPredicates = {